Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun עזובה ('azuba), meaning forsakenness, forsaken place or desolation (Isaiah 6:12 and 17:9 only).

 - The masculine noun עזבון ('izzabon), meaning wares, or literally (as BDB Theological Dictionary helpfully proposes) that what is "left in the purchaser's hand".
-This masculine noun occurs only in Ezekiel 27, namely the verses 12, 27 and 33.
+This masculine noun occurs only in Ezekiel 27, namely in 27:12, 27:27 and 27:33.

 The identical root עזב ('azab II) means to restore or repair and is used only in Nehemiah 3:8.
 It may be a different verb because it exists as such in cognate languages.
 But it may also be a very poetic use of the first root.